jesus-cano-ortega/jesus-cano-ortega/README.md

 <p align="justify">Hello!
 I'm Jesús Cano, design engineer and project manager turned frontend developer specialized in ReactJs and React Native.
 I am focused on providing high fidelity solutions and delivery in consideration of the cost and time of the project.
 </p>

-<p align="justify">I'm co-founder of Worksut, a start-up based on a job search and recruitment application, where I currently work as CTO managing the different development projects and leading the web and mobile design teams.
+<p align="justify">I'm co-founder of Worksut, a project based on a job search and recruitment application, where I currently work as CTO managing the different development projects and leading the web and mobile design teams.
 </p>

 - <p align="justify">Programming Skills: | Frontend: HTML5, CSS3, Sass, Bootstrap/Styled-Components, Webpack, JavaScript, ReactJS and React Native, Redux | Backend: Python, Flask, NodeJS, MySQL DB, API Rest | Version Control: Git and GitHub.</p>